All insights

 The key architectural question is: are you in the write path or the read path?
 By the time a decision lands as final state in a system of record, the “why” is gone.
 Salesforce stores current state (not state at decision time).
 Snowflake and Databricks receive data via ETL after decisions are made — they get the output of decisions, not the reasoning.
 The strategic surface is the point where decisions become binding: the approval step, the redline, the escalation, the agent proposal, the human override.
 Systems-of-agents startups sit in the write path by default, capturing rationale at the moment decisions become binding.
 And Agent edits are automatic decision instrumentation — every human correction is a structured signal shows the concrete mechanism: every time a human corrects an agent’s proposal, tacit judgment becomes a structured signal.

 This connects to Context is the product, not the model and explains why Persistent agent memory preserves institutional knowledge that walks out the door with employees — memory files are a lightweight version of decision traces.
 At the enterprise scale, Tribal knowledge is the irreducible human input that enables agent automation captures the same gap: the most critical context is implicit, conditional, and historically contingent — exactly the kind of “why” that decision traces aim to formalize.
 Without Observability is the missing discipline for agent systems — you can't improve what you can't measure to track how agents actually behave, even well-designed decision traces miss the performance context.
 And Revealed preferences trump stated preferences — track what users do, not what they say extends the principle further: capture not just agent reasoning but user reactions to that reasoning.
 At scale, these context graphs require Permissioned inference is harder than permissioned retrieval — enterprise context graphs need reasoning-level access control — controlling not just who sees data but whose history shapes reasoning.
 The value of traces extends beyond human audit: Traces not scores enable agent improvement — without trajectories, improvement rate drops hard demonstrates that agents improving other agents need full reasoning trajectories — scores alone drop improvement rate hard.
+Harrison Chase takes this further: Traces replace code as the source of truth for agent systems — debugging shifts from 'show me the code' to 'send me the trace' — in agent systems, traces aren’t supplementary debugging logs but the primary artifact for understanding system behavior, replacing code as the collaboration and diagnosis surface.

 Connected Insights

-Referenced by (14)
+Referenced by (17)